-The University vice president for finance and administration is responsible for implementing this policy and for all debt financing activities of the University.
+The University Vice President for Finance and Administration is responsible for implementing this policy and for all debt financing activities of the University.
 This policy provides the framework for debt management decisions.

-All new debt issuances will be authorized through a Board resolution that includes any specific parameters regarding the size, structure and pricing of the transaction.
-The University vice president for finance and administration will report to the Board's Finance and Administration Committee, no less than annually, any issues that may impact the University's debt capacity resulting from unanticipated changes in operating or investment performance.
+All new debt issuances will be authorized through an Oregon State University Board of Trustees (Board) resolution that includes any specific parameters regarding the size, structure and pricing of the transaction.
+The University Vice President for Finance and Administration will report to the Board's Finance and Administration Committee, no less than annually, any issues that may impact the University's debt capacity resulting from unanticipated changes in operating or investment performance.